The Science Of Successful Self-Management: 16 Crucial Factors

 2. Peer control

-Peer control influences behaviour via social pressure.
+Peer control influences behavior via social pressure.
 Peer control is significantly and positively related to team performance.

 However, if peer pressure is used in combination with strict norms or standards it can reduce the team’s perception of autonomy.